Corporate Governance Guidelines

 - ensure processes are in place for maintaining the integrity of the Company, including the accuracy and completeness of its financial statements, the effectiveness of its internal controls, its processes for the management of enterprise risk, its compliance with law and ethics, and the integrity of its relationships with its stakeholders;

 - periodically review the number of directors constituting the Board;

 - nominate directors, appoint committee members, and shape effective corporate governance;

 - review and revise committee charters when appropriate;

-- retain the Chairman of the Board or Presiding Chairman of the Board and the Chief Executive Officer (“CEO”) and evaluate his, her or their performance; and
+- retain the Chairman of the Board and the Chief Executive Officer (“CEO”) and evaluate his, her or their performance; and

 - plan for the succession of the Chairman of the Board and the CEO and periodically evaluate other senior leadership of the Company.